yavuzkaraca/Topographic-Projection-Sim/README.md

-# Retinotectal-Projection-Sim
+# Topographic-Projection-Sim

 ## Overview
-This repository hosts a Python-based computational model for simulating retinotectal projections.
+This repository hosts a Python-based computational model for simulating topographic projections.
 Derived from a thorough analysis of a [MATLAB implementation](https://github.com/elifesciences-publications/RTP_Co-adapt_Model), this project translates and refines key concepts and methods into Python to enhance flexibility and experimental utility.
 The model explores the Ephrin-A/EphA interaction, a key molecular mechanism of axon guidance.